-Stanford Hospital's share of net assets in SUMIT, a captive insurance carrier, was 97.1% and 83.6% for the years ended August 31, 2010 and 2009, respectively.
-LPCH's share of net assets in SUMIT was 2.9% and 16.4% for the years ended August 31, 2010 and 2009, respectively.
-This is recorded as a minority interest in accounts payable and accrued liabilities on the consolidated balance sheets.
+Stanford Hospital's share of net assets in SUMIT, a captive insurance carrier, was 82.3% and 97.1% for the years ended August 31, 2011 and 2010, respectively.
+LPCH's share of net assets in SUMIT was 17.7% for the year ended August 31, 2011 and is recorded as a noncontrolling interest in unrestricted net assets on the consolidated balance sheets.
+LPCH's share of net assets in SUMIT was 2.9% for the year ended August 31, 2010 and is recorded as a minority interest in accounts payable and accrued liabilities on the consolidated balance sheets.